 The Department of Pediatric Surgery strives to provide premier clinical care to children in both outpatient and inpatient settings.

 Care is designed to restore children with routine to highly complex illnesses occurring from conception to adulthood.

 Our pediatric surgeons and support team work in a learning environment of advocacy for the child.
-Together with Children's highly-trained pediatric anesthesiologists, these teams approach each and every procedure with the unique consideration due to pediatric patients.
+Together with Boston Children's highly-trained pediatric anesthesiologists, these teams approach each and every procedure with the unique consideration due to pediatric patients.

 We continually seek to educate patients, families and peers, while committing to advance the knowledge of the future leaders of our field.

 We support both the basic and clinical research of new strategies for diagnosis and treatment as well as the joy and fulfillment of discovery itself.
 We strive to be a team of faculty fulfilled by our development, thankful for our health and family, and rewarded by the opportunity to care for your child and your family.